Mosqlimate-project/Data-platform/mkdocs/docs/index.md

 ## Models
 The model part of the API, is called [Model  Registry](https://api.mosqlimate.org/docs/registry/), and it allows registered users to upload metadata about open-source forecasting models that use Mosqlimate data.
-To register a model, an user needs to:
+To register a model, a user needs to:

  - Have an account on the platform;
  - Have the code of her model in a GitHub repository.